Varsha-28/Elite_Olymics_Data_Analyis/README.md

 # Elite_Olympics_Data_Analysis

-This assignment-Data Analysis on Olympic database, retrieval process will speed up and be able to generate immediate results and detailed reports.
+In this assignment-Data Analysis on Olympic database, retrieval process will speed up and be able to generate immediate results and detailed reports.

 The analysis are made for following questions :

 1. In how many cities Summer Olympics is held so far?